Introduction to Geographic Data Formats!

 Much of the work in geo these days requires some data transformation.

-There are many tools that allow for transformation, including QGIS, GDAL, and OGR2OGR, among others.
+many tools that allow for transformation, including

 What did we learn today?